 It is a serious cause for concern when used injecting equipment (needles/syringes/sharps) are sometimes found in parks and other public places.
 If these hazardous materials are not separated from regular waste injuries can occur.

-And this exposure leads to infections.
+And this exposure lead to infections.

 Wounds caused by needles that accidentally puncture the skin are needle-stick injuries.
 Exposed needles can carry blood-borne viruses like AIDS (the HIV virus), hepatitis B and hepatitis C. And anyone is at risk of getting contaminated by a needle stick injury.